cryptocode/terminal-doom/README.md

 # Terminal Doom
 Terminal Doom enables Doom-based games to play smoothly in modern terminals using the Kitty graphics protocol.
 Also works over ssh on fast connections.
-The engine is based on the amazing [doomgeneric project](https://github.com/ozkl/doomgeneric), while sound is handled by miniaudio.

 `doom1.wad` is included in the repository; other wad files are available on various online sites.